 Accessory Organs of Digestion

 Strictly speaking, the liver, gallbladder, and pancreas are not organs of digestion.
-But the roles they play in cleansing the body of toxins and producing essential hormones and enzymes that aid in digestion make them worthy of discussion.
+However, chemical digestion in the small intestine relies on these organs to cleanse the body of toxins and produce essential hormones and enzymes that aid in digestion.
 This module considers these organs, emphasizing their role in digestion.

 An Introduction to Digestive System Disorders

-This module presents an overview of the various categories of digestive system disorders.
-It provides a useful context for understanding where your products fit into the range of conditions that can affect the digestive system.
+This module presents an overview of the various categories of digestive system disorders with a description of the organ affected.

 Gastric, Duodenal, and Stress Ulcers